 I’m sure that you see people at their worst.
 They may be distraught, shocked, or extremely angry.
 I urge you to be your client’s “safe harbor.”
 Try to be a calming influence during the storm by maintaining a calm, soothing composure.
 It’s important to maintain a posture of confidence and coolness, even in the face of the angriest of situations.
 It’s important that you not come across as detached, however.
 I’ve seen people who feel that their attorneys don’t care about what happens to them.
 While you must not allow yourself to get sucked into your client’s heightened emotional state, you must also show that you do care about their well-being.

 You are doing a valuable and difficult job.
 No doubt that you’ve come across clients who may be almost impossible to satisfy.
-But by taking a few extra moments to try to understand your client’s perspective and by using the tips mentioned above, you’ll better be able to help more of your clients and help them feel more empowered during the divorce process.
+But by taking a few extra moments to try to understand your client’s perspective and by using the tips for divorce attorneys mentioned above, you’ll better be able to help more of your clients and help them feel more empowered during the divorce process.